wvirany/blog/content/posts/synthesizable-molecules-1/index.md

 output = layer(atoms)
 ```

-where we used the `atoms` tensor from the previous example.
+Here, we used the `atoms` tensor from the previous example.
 Now, the output is the same shape as the original embedded representation:

 ```
 Output shape: torch.Size([3, 8])